Trait r3_portkit::tickless::TicklessStateTrait

 Get the OS tick count

-(in range 0..=cfg.
+(in range 0..=cfg.max_tick_count()).

-must be the instance of TicklessCfg
+cfg must be the instance of TicklessCfg that was passed to

-to derive Self
+TicklessState to derive Self.

-should be in range 0..=cfg.
+hw_tick_count should be in range 0..=cfg.hw_max_tick_count().

-must satisfy the following condition:
+In addition, hw_tick_count must satisfy the following condition:

 - Let